MattuW4/Gather-Round-Board-Game-Cafe/README.md

     2. I want to access information on opening hours, location and find out how to visit.
     3. I want to be able to navigate through a game library and events calendar to understand what is on offer.
     4. I want to browse a food and drinks menu.
-- #### Returning vistor
+- #### Returning Visitor
     1. I want achieve the above goals more quickly, fluidly and intuitively.
     2. I want to be able to make a booking, sign up to the mailing list or get in contact with the cafe.
-- #### Frequent visitor
+- #### Frequent Visitor
     1. I want to be able to go straight the booking page and book a session.

 ## Existing site features

 - F01 Navigation bar

 The navigation bar is consistent across all pages, being easy to recognise, find and use.
 It has a logo to the left that takes the user to the homepage and a simple menu, game library and booking link to the right.
-The latter have been developed to be responsive for smaller devices with the home page tabe disappearing to accommodate a balanced display.
+The latter have been developed to be responsive for smaller devices with the home page tab disappearing to accommodate a balanced display.

 ![Navbar](documentation/f01-navigation-bar.png)

 - F02, F03, F04, F05, F06 Landing page and hero image

 There is a hero image on the landing page that welcomes the user and clearly states the cafe name.
 The image has been chosen to draw the user in to a shared experience that they might be seeking and identify with.
-There is easily accessible information on the cafe, the opening times (in a table) and location with an embeded google maps link.
+There is easily accessible information on the cafe, the opening times (in a table) and location with an embedded google maps link.
 A button internally links the user directly to the booking page as the site intends to provide information to make an informed decision, that decision being for a user to commit their custom and book.

 ![Hero Landing](documentation/f02-hero-home.png)